madskjeldgaard/exformal-website-source/content/releases/lfsaw-taguluche-waves.md

 +++

+{{< quote title="Review by acloserlisten.com" url="https://acloserlisten.com/2025/06/23/exformal-records-exformal-zones/">}}
-{{< quote text="As one listens, one remembers that no two waves are the same; they approach from different angles at different speeds, producing variances in volume ... recedes to a quiet ending like a needle in a groove." title="Review by acloserlisten.com" url="https://acloserlisten.com/2025/06/23/exformal-records-exformal-zones/">}}
+As one listens, one remembers that no two waves are the same; they approach from different angles at different speeds, producing variances in volume ... recedes to a quiet ending like a needle in a groove.
+{{< /quote >}}

 With this release, Till Bovermann aka.
 LFSaw, has recorded the shoreline of [La Gomera](https://en.wikipedia.org/wiki/La_Gomera), a small Spanish Canary Island off the coast of West Africa, in the Atlantic Ocean with an extensive setup of contact microphones, M/S microphones and geophones, turning the waves into a sensoric overflow.
 The result is a slow, crashing cycle of the ocean, contrasted with the sounds of a dishwasher.